 Remember, if you or someone you know feels suicidal, or may be a danger to themselves or others, call 999, your local crisis service or contact Samaritans or Crisis Text Line.
 The latter can be accessed through the Hub of Hope via the ‘Need Help Now’ link: https://hubofhope.co.uk/need-help-now.

-Source: https://hubofhope.co.uk/
+Source: https://hubofhope.co.uk

-As of Tuesday 9th April drivers in the UK now have extra ways of getting their licence or making changes with the additional functionality offered in the DVLA’s Driver & Vehicles Account.
+Drivers in the UK now have extra ways of getting their licence or making changes with the additional functionality offered in the DVLA’s Driver & Vehicles Account.
 Also, those learning to drive can now apply for their first provisional licence through the same service.

 For more information on this service and to sign up for it, see: https://gov.uk/driver-vehicles-account